hueitan/javascript-sdk-design/README.md

 ### Document Ready

-Please do make sure that the entire page is finished loading(ready) before starting execution the sdk functions.
+Please do make sure that the entire page is finished loading(ready) before starting execution the SDK functions.

 ```js
 // handle IE8+